Neuropharmacological treatment: Precision medicine in epilepsy and

 The organization of BrainDrugs is depicted in the organogram below.

-The Executive Board (EB) consists of six senior scientists that will oversee and review the progress of the work and make all relevant strategic decisions.
+The Executive Board (EB) consists of seven senior scientists that will oversee and review the progress of the work and make all relevant strategic decisions.
 The EB will gather physically at least once yearly, at the annual meeting, and will have audiovisual conferences in-between.
 The board is composed to broadly ensure coverage of most of the disciplines exerted in BrainDrugs:

 - Gitte Moos Knudsen, MD, DMSc.
 PI of BrainDrugs.
 Chairperson at NRU, Rigshospitalet.
 Neurologist with research focus on translational neurobiology and neuropharmacology.
 Director of The Innovation Fund Denmark funded Center for Experimental Medicine Neuropharmacology (www.neuropharm.eu) and president-elect for the European College of Neuropharmacology (ECNP).
 Professor Knudsen will be overall responsible for BrainDrugs, including the financial and reporting responsibility, and she will be assisted by administrative staff to cover daily administration as well as financial and legal aspects of BrainDrugs.